GoncharukBro/react-smart-masonry/README.md

 You can give breakpoints absolutely any name, which is especially useful if you already have breakpoints, then you can simply import your breakpoints and pass them to the component, while the order and number of breakpoints is absolutely not important, the component will automatically find the desired breakpoint.

-You don't even need to include all the values for all breakpoints that are in the `breakpoints` object, for example, if you want the indentation to remain unchanged when the window is 900px wide (for example,"tablet"), just pass two values: `gap={{mobile: 20, tablet: 30}}`.
+You don't even need to include all the values for all breakpoints that are in the `breakpoints` object, for example, if you want the indentation to remain unchanged when the window is 900px wide (for example,"tablet"), just pass two values: `gap={{ mobile: 20, tablet: 30 }}`.

-> If you set a minimum breakpoint greater than 0px, for example, 300px, then when the browser window is between 0px and 300px wide (not including 300px), the `columns` and `gap` properties will take on their default values.
+> If you set a minimum breakpoint more than 0px, for example, 300px, then when the browser window is between 0px and 300px wide (not including 300px), the `columns` and `gap` properties will take on their default values.

 ## Automatic positioning

-By default, the automatic positioning of elements is enabled in the `Masonry` component, which means that if the elements differ greatly in height relative to each other, the component will automatically determine for each element the column in which the element will be placed.
+By default, the automatic positioning of elements is enabled in the `Masonry` component, which means if the elements are much differ in height relative to each other, the component will automatically determine for each element the column in which the element will be placed.
 Otherwise, we may have a situation in which one column is much higher than the others.

 Let's take a look at a simple example **without** automatic positioning:

 <img src="assets/masonry-without-align.png" alt="masonry-without-align" width="900" >

-At first glance, nothing unusual and even logical, the elements are arranged alternately in each column from left to right, which can be seen by the numbering in the upper left corner of each element.
+At first, it is nothing unusual and even logical, when the elements are arranged alternately in each column from left to right, that can be seen by the numbering in the upper left corner of each element.

 Let's now take a look at the same example, but this time **with** automatic positioning of elements: